 Phase 4 will provide service from Washington Street Station (completed as part of Phase 2 above) to College Avenue Station in July 2019.
 The risk evaluation process referenced below indicates that this phase, representing the completion of the Green Line Extension project, has a 50% probability of completing on or before July 2019.
-It also assumes that the FTA grants the MBTA approval to enter Final Design some 13 months after receipt of approval to enter Preliminary Engineering.
+It also assumes that the FTA grants the MBTA approval to enter Final Design in February 2014, and the advancement of certain utility work at the bridges ahead of the full funding agreement, under pre-award authority.